tomayoteebroo/hhillabot/README.md

 # extra new feature:
 - automatically change phase using image library (PIL ImageGrab, cv2)
-- runnable on windows 10
+- run on windows 10

 # how it works:
 - detect the pixel color at 30% 2nd bar